Big Max: Embiid signs $196 million extension with 76ers

 The person spoke on condition of anonymity to The Associated Press because specific terms of the deal announced Tuesday were not made public.

-“There’s no place like PHILADELPHIA!!!
-Excited to continue working towards bringing a title home and eventually retire here #PHILLY,” Embiid wrote on social media.
+”There’s no place like PHILADELPHIA!!!
+Excited to continue working towards bringing a title home and eventually retire here (hash)PHILLY,” Embiid wrote on social media.

 His new deal will start in 2023-24.
 Embiid and the 76ers signed a $148 million, five-year extension that kicked in with the 2018-19 season.